Dave Pearce: 2000s

 In 2001, he appeared in the midnight slot at the Millennium Dome in London playing to 45,000 people at Ministry of Sound's party.
 Also in 2001, Pearce wrote and presented The Dance Years, a weekly clubbing TV show on ITV, and he guest hosted MTV's Dancefloor Chart.
 He became dance music correspondent to The Sun newspaper writing Dance Bizarre, then moved to his own weekly page in The Daily Star.

 NuLife label

 In 2000, Pearce created a new record label in partnership with BMG – NuLife Recordings which scored a string of top 40 hits including a number one with Rui da Silva's "Touch Me" (2001), a number 2 with Truesteppers, Victoria Beckham & Dane Bowers' "Out of Your Mind" (2000) and a number 3 with Ian Van Dahl's "Castles in the Sky" (2001).
 Pearce had 10 consecutive top 10 dance compilations and a number of gold albums including Transcendental Euphoria, Very Best of Dave Pearce Dance Anthems and Dave Pearce Trance Anthems.
 In 2001, Pearce was honoured with a coveted British Independent Film Award (BIFA) for his work on the soundtrack to the Richard Parry film South West 9.
 After leaving BMG, he signed to Ministry of Sound and hosted trance nights and released a new brand called Delirium.

+In 2024 Pearce opened for UK leg of the Pet Shop Boys highly acclaimed Dreamland tour, with a classic Dance Anthems DJ Set.